antonkw/timeseries-study/README.md

 ```

 ## Continuous aggregations
-Continuous aggregations allow to main fast access to per-hour aggregates.
+Continuous aggregations allow to maintain fast access to per-hour aggregates.

 Writings are still fast.
 Re-calculations are happening as schedules background jobs.

 So, for old data we have a chance to observe slightly outdated report.